gtregoat/sklearn-package-template/README.md

 ```

 ## Running the tests
-Coverage for the detector is 100% files and 100% lines.
+Coverage for the model_package is 100% files and 100% lines.
 However, the API is untested.

 To run the tests, go to the scikit-learn-template directory and run:
 ```shell